aws-samples/aws-bootstrap-kit-examples/doc/control-tower.md

 At the end of this guide, you will have what bootstrap kit created: the Organization, OUs (Shared, SDLC, Prod), accounts (CICD, Dev, Staging, Prod, ...) plus what Control Tower will create (see above).

+## Why?

+The Bootstrap Kit already set up an organization, multiple accounts and centralized logging and you may wonder why moving to Control Tower.
+You should consider using Control Tower (and this guide) for the following reasons (not exhaustive):
+- Bootstrap Kit aims to be simple and to provide a basic Organization structure, mainly focused on software development lifecycle (stages, CI/CD).
+Control Tower focuses more on security, compliance and governance.
+If your AWS environment is growing (more projects, more teams) and you need a stronger governance, Control Tower comes with a number of pre-configured guardrails (SCPs and Config rules).
+And you can [extend it with conformance packs](https://aws.amazon.com/blogs/mt/extend-aws-control-tower-governance-using-aws-config-conformance-packs/).
+- If you wish to use the Control Tower [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) to create accounts.
+Account Factory is based on [AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/introduction.html) and provides advanced features like [VPC configuration](https://docs.aws.amazon.com/controltower/latest/userguide/configuring-account-factory-with-VPC-settings.html), [automatic deployment of resources](https://aws.amazon.com/blogs/architecture/field-notes-customizing-the-aws-control-tower-account-factory-with-aws-service-catalog/), ...
+- If you wish to use the [Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/taf-account-provisioning.html) (AFT) and thus Terraform templates instead of CDK code.
+- If you prefer managing your organization using the Control Tower Console rather than infrastucture as code (CDK).

 ## Prerequisites

 **Disclaimer**: This page is only needed when you already have used bootstrap kit to setup your environment.
 If you start from a blank page or an existing Organization not created by bootstrap kit, refer to the Control Tower documentation.